November 6, 2018 Election Information

-There are five (5) elected positions in the City of Encinitas: one (1) Mayor and four (4) City Council Members.
+There are five (5) elected positions in the City of Encinitas one (1) Mayor elected at-large and four (4) City Council Members.
 Beginning with the General Municipal Election in November 2018, Council Members will be elected by-districts in four single-member districts.
 INFORMATION REGARDING DISTRICT ELECTIONS - CLICK HERE

 General Municipal Elections are conducted every even-numbered year and are consolidated with the State General Election held on the first Tuesday following the first Monday of November.

 The next General Municipal Election will be held on November 6, 2018 for the purpose of electing the following:

 - One (1) Mayor for a full two-year term with the term expiring in November 2020.

 - Two (2) City Council Members:

 - One (1) Council Member to represent District 3 for a full four-year term with a term expiring November 2022

 - One (1) Council Member to represent District 4 for a full four-year term with a term expiring November 2022

 - One Ballot Measure related to the Housing Plan Update 2018 as follows: